jiehnii/humidity-demand-analysis/README.md

    `data/raw/weather/` (BOM files)
 3. Run the processing notebook, then the EDA notebook.

-## Notes
+## Data Availability

-Raw datasets are not included due to size.
-The notebooks use relative paths so they run after cloning.
+Due to file size constraints, full raw and processed datasets are not included in this repository.

+A small **processed sample dataset** is provided in:
+- `data/processed/sample_master_data.csv`

+This sample preserves the full schema and formatting of the original data and can be used to run and inspect the notebooks.
+Instructions for reproducing the full dataset are provided in the notebooks.

 ## Results